Lightning-AI/pytorch-lightning/docs/source-pytorch/extensions/loops.rst

 A full list with all built-in loops and subloops can be found :ref:`here <loop-structure-extensions>`.

-To add your own modifications to a loop, simply subclass an existing loop class and override what you need:
+To add your own modifications to a loop, simply subclass an existing loop class and override what you need.
+Here is a simple example how to add a new hook:

 .. code-block:: python